kiat/tx-soil-moisture/report/Meteorological-Data-Preliminary-Cleaning.md

 Small anomalies from 2020 Jul 2 to 2021 Feb 19

 Small anomalies from 2021 Jun 23 to 2021 Aug 31

-## Solar Radiation:

-( code, graphs, and more details found in [SolRad-Comparisons-and-Cleaning.ipynb](https://github.com/kiat/tx-soil-moisture/blob/main/notebook/SolRad-Comparisons-and-Cleaning.ipynb))

-Here, the process is similar for what we did for Tair.
-2018 Stations 1 and 5 had gaps in about the same time frame.
-So, stations 1 and 5 were excluded from the 2018 mean calculation.
-The 2018 mean was then used to fill in the gaps.

-**Station 1:** Missing data from 2018 Apr 12 to 2018 May 7

-**Station 5:** Gaps from 2018 Mar 1 to 2018 May 16